HuiqiongWu/hallie.github.io/README.md

 # hallie.github.io
 This repository is to document the data analysis projects I have done so far.
-There are mainly two advantages of the documentation: help review and find potential improvement
+There are mainly two advantages of the documentation: help review and find potential improvement.
+Some projects are the achievements of teamworks.
 Content:
 1. Prediction of rantal prices in United States (languages and tools: R/ Machine learning methods/ Trifacate)
 2. Exploratory analysis of walmart retail sales (languages and tools: Python)